 With the Box for Microsoft Teams integration, your organization can use the content stored in Box through the familiar interface of Microsoft Teams.
 People can share and access content stored in Box directly from within Microsoft Teams – without flipping back and forth between programs.
 This streamlines administration, saves workers time, and facilitates team collaboration.

-The Box for Teams integration enables automatic creation of a Box folder for each Team and Channel.
+The Box for Microsoft Teams integration enables automatic creation of a Box folder for each Team and Channel.
 All content shared via Teams resides in this Box folder.
 In addition, content permissions are mapped between Box and Teams automatically.
 This means people cannot access shared content unless they have permission to do so AND belong to the Channel in which it was shared.

 Note